-The solicitors at CM Lawyers have carried out a number of Bail Applications on behalf of our clients for a range of matters.
+The solicitors at CM Lawyers have carried out several Bail Applications on behalf of our clients for a range of matters.
 We will ensure that the best possible legal advice is given to you and endeavour to present your case to the Court in the best possible light to get the most favourable outcome possible.

-    Bail Applications: What factors do the court take into consideration when determining bail should be granted?
+Bail Applications: What factors does the court take into consideration when determining whether bail should be granted?

 Section 17 of the Bail Act 2013 lists some of the factors that the Court will take into account when determining whether or not bail should be granted.
 Some of these factors are:

 The probability of whether or not the person will appear in court regarding the offence for which bail is being considered,